portainer/portainer-docs/docs/source/deployment.rst

 ::

-  $ docker run -d -p 9000:9000 --name portainer --restart always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer -H unix:///var/run/docker.sock
+  $ docker run -d -p 9000:9000 -p 8000:8000 --name portainer --restart always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer -H unix:///var/run/docker.sock

 If your Docker environment is protected using TLS, you'll need to ensure that you have access to CA, the certificate and the public key used to access your Docker engine.